-Looking for Residential Contractor Cost Saint Louis ?
+Looking for Residential Contractor Pricing Saint Louis ?

 Our design-build team can provide you with creative and effective design services so that your remodeling project will add beauty and value to your existing home.
 We understand that you want your project to support and enhance your lifestyle, so we keep you in the loop during the entire process and put your priorities first.
 Our team is highly skilled at coming up with creative solutions that help you get exactly what you want out of your new space in Saint Louis!

 Already have plans drawn up by an architect?
 No problem.
 We can work with you to provide general contracting, project management, and construction services in Saint Louis.
 All you need to do is meet with us to review the plans, catch us up on any communication and budget ideas your designer had in mind, and we will take care of the rest!

 My basement remodeling company will install a new bathroom, a wet bar, or both, in more than 75% of the basements that we finish for our clients!
 Any basement can easily have either a bathroom or a wet bar added during construction!

 There are a few "tricks-of-the-trade" involved when adding bathrooms and wet bars to basements because of the unconventional ways in which these areas drain waste water.
 Being so far below grade normally forces you to add some type of "pump" into the mix to make this possible.

 ALL of the bathrooms that have this drainage problem require a "Sewage Ejector" of some type to pump the bathroom waste water "up-and-out" to the home existing waste water drainage lines.
 Very few basements (maybe 10% or less) will enable you to drain the bathroom waste water directly in plumbing waste lines "below" the concrete floor level.
 If you have waste lines that exit the basement at a level that is higher than the finished concrete floor level you WILL NEED A SEWAGE EJECTOR SYSTEM INSTALLED!